oscarescuderoarnanz/dtwParallel/README.md

 # Dynamic Time Warping

-This package allows to measure the similarity between two time sequences, i.e., it finds the optimal alignment between two time-dependent sequences.
-It allows the calculation for univariate and multivariate time series.
+This package allows to measure the similarity between two-time sequences, i.e., it finds the optimal alignment between two time-dependent sequences.
+It will enable the calculation of univariate and multivariate time series.
 Any distance available in `scipy.spatial.distance` and `gower` distance can be used.
-An extra functionality has been incorporated to transform the resulting DTW matrix into an exponential kernel.
+Extra functionality has been incorporated to transform the resulting DTW matrix into an exponential kernel.

 Univariate Time Series:
-- It incorporates the possibility of visualising the cost matrix, as well as the path to reach the DTW distance value.
+- It incorporates the possibility of visualizing the cost matrix and the path to reach the DTW distance value.
 This will allow it to be used in a didactic way, providing a better understanding of the method used.
-- It allows the calculation for regular and irregular univariate time series.
+- It allows the calculation of regular and irregular univariate time series.

 Multivariate Time Series:
 - The calculation of dependent DTW and independent DTW is available.
-- The computation can be CPU parallelised by selecting the number of threads.
+- The computation can be CPU parallelized by selecting the number of threads.
-- The distance matrix obtained can be transformed to a kernel.
+- The distance matrix obtained can be transformed into a kernel.

+Code is designed to allow working with regular and irregular time series. *Note*: for multivariate time series, only the calculation of the dependent DTW distance is available.

 ## Package structure